YoannBuzenet/react-image-manager/README.md

 - We can zoom and rotate the image in uploader

 HELP ME ?
-- I don't know why I have this `window is not defined` error on nextJS when using react-image-manager without the ssr:false option.
-It seems to come from formData but I couldn't find the origin.
-It MAY have come after adding typescript presets in `babel.config.js`.
-You can see some stuff I tried commented in `webpack.config.js`.
-I also tried [this](https://stackoverflow.com/a/42957432/16097107) but I already had it in the code.

 - Any idea is welcome, the project is here to live!
 Open an issue and feel welcome!